Human Perception of Intrinsically Motivated Autonomy in Human-Robot Interaction: Materials and methods

 \section{Materials and methods}

 This section describes the materials and methods.
-Note that design choices have been motivated by lessons learnt from our preliminary study~\citep{ScheunemannSalgeEtAl-19}.
+Note that design choices have been motivated by lessons learned from our preliminary study~\citep[Chapter~2]{ScheunemannSalgeEtAl-19,Scheunemann-21}.
 We point out the differences to the present study where relevant.